PHOT 10H: HONORS HISTORY OF PHOTOGRAPHY

 4. Identification of the major connected trends and movements that occurred between photography and the other visual arts

-C. The student will demonstrate proficiency by attending an exhibition and completing a instructor-supplied worksheet filled with prompts as a learning aid
+Students attend an exhibition and complete an instructor-supplied worksheet filled with prompts as a learning aid

 1. How to look at and critique the medium of photography